frankheat/offsecnotes/content/web/vulnerabilities/http request smuggling/index.md

 ```

 {{< hint style=notes >}}
-**Note**: here the request trigger response queue poisoning, but you can also smuggle prefixes for classic request smuggling.
+Here the request trigger response queue poisoning, but you can also smuggle prefixes for classic request smuggling.
 {{< /hint >}}

 ---